DylanBlakemore/zappi-setup-instructions/README.md

 Which confirms that you are in fact using the RVM ruby.

+## Rails

+(Put something about Rails not being needed when using cloned repos because Bundler installs the correct local version.
+But if you need a global Rails use correct version)

 ## Bundler

 Bundler is a Ruby gem that automatically downloads gems and handles dependencies for projects.